-- 1) Explain Construction and working of Moving coil Galvanometer. - 2) Explain Biot Savart's Law - 3) A Rectangular coil of 10 turns, each of area $0.05 \text{ m}^2$ , is suspended freely in a uniform magnetic field of induction 0.01 T. A current of 30 $\mu$ A is passed through it. (i) What is the magnetic moment of the coil (ii) What is the maximum torque experienced by the coil?

-$[Ans: 15 \ \mu A.m^2, 1.5 \ x10^{-7} \ N.m]$

-- 4) Using Ampere's Law, derive an expression for the magnetic induction inside an ideal solenoid carrying a steady current. - 5) Derive an expression for the net torque on a rectangular current carrying loop placed in a uniform magnetic field with its rotational axis perpendicular to the field. - 6) A circular loop of radius 9.7 cm carries a current 2.3 A. Obtain the magnitude of the magnetic field (i) at the centre of the loop (ii) at a distance of 9.7 cm from the centre of the loop but on the axis.
-[Ans: 14.9 $\mu$ T, 5.267 $\mu$ T] - 7) The magnetic field at the centre of a circular loop of radius 12.3 cm is 6.4 x $10^{-6}$ T. What will be the magnetic moment of the loop?
-[Ans: 5.954 x $10^{-2}$ A $m^2$ ]
+- 1) Explain Construction and working of Moving coil Galvanometer. - 2) Explain Biot Savart's Law. - 3) Explain cyclotron motion and cyclotron formula. - 4) State under what conditions will a charged particle moving through a uniform magnetic field travel in 1) a straight line 2) a circular path 3) a helical path. - 5) A Rectangular coil of 10 turns, each of area 0.05 m2, is suspended freely in a uniform magnetic field of induction 0.01 T. A current of 30 μA is passed through it. (i) What is the magnetic moment of the coil (ii) What is the maximum torque experienced by the coil?
+[Ans: 15 μA.m2, 1.5 x10-7 N.m] - 6) Using Ampere's Law, derive an expression for the magnetic induction inside an ideal solenoid carrying a steady current. - 7) Derive an expression for the net torque on a rectangular current carrying loop placed in a uniform magnetic field with its rotational axis perpendicular to the field. - 8) A circular loop of radius 9.7 cm carries a current 2.3 A. Obtain the magnitude of the magnetic field (i) at the centre of the loop (ii) at a distance of 9.7 cm from the centre of the loop but on the axis.
+[Ans: 14.9 μΤ, 5.267 μΤ] - 9) The magnetic field at the centre of a circular loop of radius 12.3 cm is 6.4×10^{-6} T. What will be the magnetic moment of the loop?
+[Ans: 5.954×10^{-2} A m^2]

-- Show that currents in two long, straight, parallel wires exert forces on each other.
-Derive the expression for the force per unit length on each conductor. - Using Biot Savarts law, obtain the expression for the magnetic induction near a straight infinitely long current carrying wire. - 3) Derive an expression for axial magnetic field produced by current in a circular loop.
+- 1) Show that currents in two long, straight, parallel wires exert forces on each other.
+Derive the expression for the force per unit length on each conductor. - 2) Using Biot Savarts law, obtain the expression for the magnetic induction near a straight infinitely long current carrying wire. - 3) Derive an expression for axial magnetic field produced by current in a circular loop.